 Evaluation

-To receive credit for the course, you must complete all of these evaluation assignments.
+To receive credit for the course, you must complete and submit all the assignments and quizzes and write the final exam.
 You must receive a grade of 50 percent or better on the final exam and a composite course grade of at least D (50 percent).
 The weighting of assignments is as follows:

 Activity